You wake up one morning and see that you have red eyes. Do you know what has caused your bloodshot eyes, and do you know how to treat them?

 Avoiding things that irritate the eyes, like smoke or chlorinated water, can also relieve redness.
 Eye strain or fatigue can be relieved by resting the eyes or taking breaks.

-If you wear contact lenses and develop bloodshot eyes, you may need to take a break from wearing them.
+If you wear contact lenses and develop red eyes, you may need to take a break from wearing them.
 Make sure you are replacing them and cleaning them appropriately, and don’t sleep in them.
-If the eye becomes painful, if vision loss develops, or if the eye starts to look infected, immediately wearing your contacts and see an eye doctor.
+If the eye becomes painful, if vision loss develops, or if your red eyes start to look infected, immediately stop wearing your contacts and see an eye doctor.
 These findings could indicate a scratch on the eye, an infection, or even a possible ulcer.